 Combining visually appealing modern design aesthetics with Ergonomics, the well-tried wooden bead mat is the godfather of the o432 Lounge Chair from furniture designer Jean-Frederic Fesseler.
 Flexible wooden beads make up the seat and backrest, which have an effect similar to that of acupressure and are meant to relax and stimulate.

 Wooden Bead Detail

-  The color combinations of its limited edition series are designed by

-  Ruprecht Dreher, a master student of Joseph Beuys.
-The o432 Long Chair was

-  also awarded a prestigious international Interior Innovation Award.
+The color combinations of its limited edition series are designed by Ruprecht Dreher, a master student of Joseph Beuys.
+The o432 Lounge Chair was also awarded a prestigious international Interior Innovation Award.